anhb/Install-Manjaro-Linux-on-Matebook-X-Pro-2021-Huawei/README.md

 ## Preparing a USB flash drive for installation

-1. Your USB needs to have GPT Partition table before start, you could use **gparted** ([Instructions](https://artiya4u.medium.com/formatting-usb-flash-drive-for-macos-on-ubuntu-f445c6b052bb)) on Linux or [Mini Tool Partition Wizard](https://www.partitionwizard.com/free-partition-manager.html) ([Instructions](https://www.minitool.com/help-pw/convert-mbr-disk-to-gpt-disk.html)) on windows.
+1. Your USB needs to have GPT Partition table before start, you could use **gparted** ([Instructions](https://artiya4u.medium.com/formatting-usb-flash-drive-for-macos-on-ubuntu-f445c6b052bb)) on Linux or [Mini Tool Partition Wizard](https://www.partitionwizard.com/free-partition-manager.html) ([Instructions](https://www.minitool.com/help-pw/convert-mbr-disk-to-gpt-disk.html)) on Windows.

 1. Download ISO File from here: https://manjaro.org/download/

-2. To create the USB booteable you have 2 options GUI and CLI
+2. To create the USB booteable you have two options, GUI and CLI:

 	1. Creating using GUI tool:

-	   > Download the [installer](https://etcher.balena.io/) to make the USB bootable or use CLI to install it (https://etcher-docs.balena.io/) and follow these [instructions](https://linuxmint-installation-guide.readthedocs.io/en/latest/burn.html#in-windows-mac-os-or-other-linux-distributions).
+	   > Download the [installer](https://etcher.balena.io/) to make the USB bootable, or use CLI to install it (https://etcher-docs.balena.io/) and follow these [instructions](https://linuxmint-installation-guide.readthedocs.io/en/latest/burn.html#in-windows-mac-os-or-other-linux-distributions).

-	2. Using CLI without external tool (Only Linux):
+	2. Using CLI without an external tool (Only Linux):

-	   Note: *Remember to change the **sdX** pointing to your usb device*
+	   Note: *Remember to change the **sdX** pointing to your USB device*

 	   > dd if=/path/to/your/file.iso of=/dev/sdX bs=4M status=progress